Sirapobchon/CPE334Project/README.md

 For subject CPE334, KMUTT

 # Project Idea
+- Appication
 - Webpage
-- Webapp (Optional)

-Daily Life Management as a Student
+### Daily Life Management as a Student
 - Project Draft: Pin notes and due dates, can add stages with tags
 - Group notifications
 - To buy list for groceries or projects
 - Map Links for meet ups
 - Schedule + To Do List + Group chat + Map GPS

+### Random Idea (Probably won't be added)
+- NFC tap to friend for sending in app stuff

 # Progress update